abstractmath.org

 Proving conditional assertions: The contrapositive method

-This method is the Direct Method applied to “If not Q, then not P.” That is the contrapositive of “If P, then Qbut proving the contrapositive of P is the same thing as proving P, since a conditional sentence and its contrapositive always have the same truth value.
+This method is the Direct Method applied to “If not $Q$, then not $P$.”
+That assertion is the contrapositive of “If $P$, then $Q$”, but proving the contrapositive of a conditional assertion is the same thing as proving the assertion, since a conditional sentence and its contrapositive always have the same truth value.

 Example